 Optional Essay Tip #1: Use this space for updates.

 Technically, any new events or activities that you haven’t covered in the primary would make excellent content for this essay.
 As long as there isn’t another secondary question requesting updates specifically, writing about something new could be the most effective use of this space.
-With an updated copy of your CV or resume, make a list of all the latest developments in your academic and professional life, for example a new COVID-related volunteer commitment or a responsibility you assumed to reduce social injustice or any kind of service commitment.
+With an updated copy of your CV or resume, make a list of all the latest developments in your academic and professional life, for example a new COVID-related volunteer commitment, a responsibility you assumed to reduce social injustice or any kind of service commitment.
 Depending on the character limit, provide as many details as is necessary.
 For the conclusion, discuss how these recent developments have better prepared you for their program.

 Optional Essay Tip #2: Discuss any hobbies or talents that you have not previously mentioned.